 AWARD

-The Residency award consists of the use of the Amy Clampitt House for a 6-month or 12-month period during the calendar year of 2025.
-Applicants may select to apply for January-June 2025; July-December 2025 or January-December 2025.
+The Residency award consists of the use of the Amy Clampitt House for a 6-month period during the calendar year of 2026.
+Applicants may select to apply for January to June 2026 or July to December 2026.
 A monthly stipend of $3,000 is paid to the resident.
 It is expected that the resident fellow commit to residing in the house full-time, and focus exclusively on their creative work, except for occasional absences.

 The Amy Clampitt House is a charming, fully furnished, 3-bedroom, 2-story house in the Cape style in Lenox, Massachusetts.
 Partners and/or children may accompany the resident so long as the total number of individuals in the house does not exceed five.
 Pets are not allowed.
 Smoking is not allowed inside the house.
 The house is not wheelchair accessible and is located in a quiet, residential neighborhood, a 15-minute walk from the village of Lenox.